 - Count von Count

 You can meet Sesame Street friends and take unique photo souvenirs at the Photos with Elmo & Friends location on Sesame Street.
+There is also an add-on pizza party including meet and greets with Elmo and lunch.

 Dining and Shopping